hybridgroup/cylon/README.markdown

 [![Cylon.js](http://i.imgur.com/U3paNhR.png)](http://cylonjs.com)

-Cylon.js is a JavaScript framework for robotics and physical computing built on top of Node.js.
+Cylon.js is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

 It provides a simple, but powerful way to create solutions that incorporate multiple, different hardware devices concurrently.